 Fouad has also composed original music for a number of plays and films including five of Friends Seminary’s main stage theater productions, several Swarthmore Drama Board productions, and a handful of films including The Restless Writers’ Retreat (2020).

 He has been featured as the Swarthmore Phoenix’s Artist of the Week (linked below) and his works have been covered by Swarthmore Voices, the Swarthmore Phoenix, and (tangentially) Buzzfeed.
-He sings lead vocals and plays keyboard for the band Sophomore Slump, works as both a Writing Associate and Tap Dance teaching assistant, and is a member of Swarthmore’s chapter of Students for Justice in Palestine.
+He sings lead vocals and plays keyboard for the band Sophomore Slump, works as both a Writing Associate and Tap Dance teaching assistant at Swarthmore, and is a core member of its chapter of Students for Justice in Palestine.
 He is also a proud recipient of the Favianna Rodriguez Recognition of Artistic Activism, the Berta Goldsmith Scholarship, and the James E. Gregory Scholarship.